cloudant/python-cloudant/MIGRATION.md

 ## Other differences
 1. The `cloudant-python-sdk` library does not support local dictionary caching of database and document objects.
-1. There's no context manager feature in `cloudant-python-sdk`.
-You'll need to create the client, connect to the database, fetch and save a document as separate commands.
+1. There are no context managers in `cloudant-python-sdk`.
+To reproduce the behaviour of the `python-cloudant` context managers in `cloudant-python-sdk` users need to explicitly call the specific operations against the remote HTTP API.
+For example, in the case of the document context manager, this would mean doing both a `get_document` to fetch and a `put_document` to save.
 1. In `cloudant-python-sdk` View, Search, and Query (aka `_find` endpoint) operation responses contain raw JSON content like using `raw_result=True` in `python-cloudant`.

 ## Request mapping
 Here's a list of the top 5 most frequently used `python-cloudant` operations and the `cloudant-python-sdk` equivalent API operation documentation link: